Find out about the fees we charge and what they cover, and the levies we collect for organisations that are part of the regulatory system.

 - annual (periodic) – which is payable each year

 We also collect fees and levies to pay for the costs of the:

 - Financial Services Compensation Scheme

 - Money and Pensions Service (Financial Guidance levies)

 - Financial Reporting Council

 You can find our rules on fees in the Fees Manual section of the Handbook.

 We charge a fee to change (vary) a permission, for example, where a firm wants to start arranging mortgages.

 If the change puts you in an additional fee-block from your existing one, we will charge you 50% of the relevant authorisation application fee.

-If the change in permission does not put you into an additional fee-block, there is a fee of £250.
+If the change in permission does not put you into an additional fee-block, the fee will be a Category 2 charge.